-Built in 1585 and still serving thousands of eaters and drinkers every year, The Spaniard’s Inn is historic, atmospheric, and, of course, haunted.
+Built in 1585 and still serving thousands of eaters and drinkers every year, The Spaniards Inn is historic, atmospheric, and, of course, haunted.

-Dick Turpin, an infamous British highwayman, is said to have spent much time in The Spaniard’s Inn, eying unsuspecting travellers and plotting his next heist.
+Dick Turpin, an infamous British highwayman, is said to have spent much time in The Spaniards Inn, eying unsuspecting travellers and plotting his next heist.
 It has been said that Turpin’s ghost still haunts the inn and the surrounding area, occasionally being seen travelling to the building on horseback.

-Perhaps she is simply one of many to have fallen in love with the quaint inn and doesn’t want to check-out just yet.
+Perhaps she is one of many to have fallen in love with the quaint inn and doesn’t want to check out just yet.
 Or perhaps she is one of Dick Turpin’s many victims.

-3. London Tombs
+3. London Tombs, Southwark

 Numerous dissatisfied tour groups have complained about a woman, who they believed to be an uninspired actor, simply staring at them during their tour and doing nothing to frighten them.
 If only they knew the truth.

-Kids can be pretty scary even when they’re alive, so it really is no surprise that The Ragged School Museum has built up a reputation as one of the creepiest spots in all of London.
+Kids can be pretty scary even when they’re alive, so it is no surprise that The Ragged School Museum has built up a reputation as one of the creepiest spots in all of London.

-It was closed it 1908 when the area began to improve and it was deemed no longer necessary.
-For the next several decades, the building was used for a variety of purposes before being opened as a museum in 1990.
+It was closed in 1908 when the area began to improve and was deemed no longer necessary.
+The building was used for various purposes for the next several decades before being opened as a museum in 1990.

-Those who visit the school hoping for an insight into the Victorian education system often see a whole lot more than they bargain for.
+Those who visit the school hoping for an insight into the Victorian education system often see a lot more than they bargained for.
 Many have reported hearing both laughter and ear-piercing cries.
 Some even claim to have come into contact with the spirits of the boys and girls who spent their childhood years in the stuffy classrooms of The Ragged School.